Sneaky Sasquatch: Jobs

-Initially the only source of money is selling spare food to an always hungry bear.
+Initially, the only source of coins is selling spare food to an always hungry bear.
 As Sasquatch becomes integrated into the human society, he can be hired into several human jobs.

-An office job in a big corporation called R Corp involves delivering mail and snacks across several floors of the building, fixing computers, and eventually leads to a promotion to an executive, who dozes through meaningless meetings, signs useless paperwork and plays golf with Mr. Pemberton, the CEO.
+An office job in an evil corporation called R Corp involves Sasquatch working his way up the corporate ladder.
+Initially, he works in the office's mailroom, delivering mail across floors 2-5 of the building.
+Next, he works in IT, fixing computers, and eventually is promoted to an executive, attending meetings, signing paperwork, and occasionally playing golf with the CEO of R Corp Mr. Pemberton, the company's CEO.
 This job is required for completion of Chapter 2 of the storyline.

+Sasquatch can also become a delivery person, delivering packages to residents and stores all over the map.

-The delivery service job and taxi job require the player to drive between certain points of the map in a limited time.
+The delivery service and taxi jobs require the player to drive between certain points of the map in a limited time.
 The taxi job also requires driving carefully to not scare the passengers.

-The police job is mostly about with working as highway patrol, writing tickets to drivers and collecting fines.
+The police job is mostly about working as a highway patrol officer, writing tickets to drivers and collecting fines.
 The possible violations include speeding, driving without license, insurance, or prescribed glasses, driving without headlights at night, or keeping food under the car hood.
 This job is required for completion of Chapter 3.
 The local port offers three jobs: forklift driver, crane operator and security guard.
 After gaining the port's trust, Sasquatch can pull off a burglary himself for large profits, though that is a challenging activity with high chances of being caught.
+Completing all three jobs at the Port gains Sasquatch the title of Junior Supervisor, which gives him higher security clearance, and a personal forklift.
+Junior Supervisor is required for completion of Chapter 4.
 Another job is a substitute captain of the local ferry, sailing between the island and the mainland.
-Later in the game, Sasquatch can sail the ferry to his private campground.
+Later in the game, Sasquatch can sail the ferry to a campground on an island and eventually bring other people who will pay to camp at the campground.

-Sasquatch can also invest 1100 coins into a local food delivery service called Spaghetti Hotline.
+Sasquatch can also invest 1000 coins into a local food delivery service called Spaghetti Hotline.
 He can get a share of the profits and upgrade the Spaghetti Hotline kitchen for extra coins and money.

-After Sasquatch is elected mayor in the 4th Chapter of the storyline, Sasquatch can fund money to customize the town in the town hall.
+After Sasquatch is elected mayor in the 4th Chapter of the storyline (version 1.9), Sasquatch can fund money to customize the town in the town hall.
 However, Sasquatch does not get paid as mayor.

+In the Hospital Update (version 1.9.8), the player can be a paramedic or a doctor.
+They earn a medical diploma from an infomercial from any TV on the map for 5000 coins.
+Sasquatch, as both a doctor or a paramedic, can complete tasks and receive paychecks which can be deposited into the bank to receive money in their bank account.